RMWinslow/papersdrafts/contagion/notes_newman_twotype.md

         - Equilibrium doesn't always exist for singular distribution
     - [x] Is equilibrium efficient?
 What about directly choosing n* to get a good outcome?
     - [x] Do that for a few different u functions.
 (Find a utility function such that equilibrium does exist?)
-- [ ] Version with two types.
+- [x] Version with two types.
 The *fatalism* is the interesting part!
     - [x] General PGF info.
     - [x] Equilibrium definition
     - [x] Plot $$T_c$$ contours on $$n_H,n_L$$ graph.
     - [x] Visualize equilibria using phase diagrams?
         - Large regions with V(n(V))= 0 lead to stable oscillations.
 - [ ] Figure out conditions (on utility) that lead to unique equilibrium, lack of equilibrium, etc. (6-21 B?)
-- [ ] Combine Poisson and Discrete nieghbors:
+- [x] Combine Poisson and Discrete nieghbors:
     - Start with discrete results
     - Set that number of neighbors as the mean in a poisson distribution
     - Integrate the discrete results over that poisson distribution.
     - Will it collapse to be the same as poisson or will it turn into something more interesting?
+        - It actually turned out pretty nice.
+It's very similar to the pure Poisson setup, but simpler in some ways.
     - (target connections can thus be continuous!
 - [ ] Mixed strategy equilibrium?
 - [ ] Improve understanding of threshold?
 Maybe just move on?